 4. The documentation is hosted on read the docs and build automatically on every commit to master.
-You can (and should) also build the documentation locally by installing sphinx
+You can (and should) also build the documentation locally by installing sphinx pip3 [ --user ] install sphinx sphinx-autobuild sphinx-autobuild docs build

-'''

-pip3 [ --user ] install sphinx sphinx-autobuild

-'''

-And starting the automatic build process in the projects root folder
+And starting the automatic build process in the projects root folder bumpversion patch/minor/major c.
+Push the new commit and the tags